LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/Classifications.md

 ### const
 The const specifiers on the functions indicate that a function does not modify the object for which it is called.
 A const member function can be invoked for both const and non-const objects, but a non-const member function can only be invoked for non-const objects.

+It is generally recommended that all methods be marked const if they can be.

 ### constexpr
 It is possible to define a constructor as a constant expression too, using keyword constexpr.
 In special cases where such a construct would be useful from a performance point of view, you would use it at the constructor declaration.